eworm-de/mkinitcpio-ykfde/README-dracut.md

 > ykfde

 This will store a challenge in `/etc/ykfde.d/` and add a new slot to your LUKS device.
-When `ykfde` asks for a password it requires a valid password from available slot.
+When `ykfde` asks for a passphrase it requires a valid passphrase from available slot.

-Adding a key with second factor is as easy:
+Alternatively, adding a key with second factor is as easy:

+> ykfde --new-2nd-factor 2nd-factor

+To update the challenge run:

-> ykfde -s 2nd-factor
+> ykfde --2nd-factor 2nd-factor

-And updating key and second factor is straight forward:
+And changing second factor is straight forward:

-> ykfde -s old-2nd-factor -n new-2nd-factor
+> ykfde --2nd-factor current-2nd-factor --new-2nd-factor new-2nd-factor

 The second factor can be read from terminal, increasing security by not displaying on display and not writing to shell history.
-Use capital switches (`-S` and `-N`) for that.
+Use switches `--ask-2nd-factor` and `--ask-new-2nd-factor` for that.

 Make sure to enable second factor in `/etc/ykfde.conf`.